tanepiper/svelte-formula/packages/svelte/formula/README.md

 ## Stores

+### dirty

+A store that updates when fields are marked as dirty - contains an `Object` with key/value of `name` and `Boolean`, fields where the user triggers a `blur` event, and the value has been changed from the original value.

 ### formValues

 The `formValues` store can be subscribed to and will emit every time the user types into, or blurs off from a field.
 The value is a `Object` that contains a key/value map of all form fields with the key being the `name` property of the element

+### formValidity

+A store that contains a key/value `Object` of errors on the form when using `formValidators` - this only emits on form submission.

+### isFormValid

+A store that is a single `Boolean` value if the form is currently valid or not - this only emits when the form validity changes

 ### submitValues

 Similar to the `formValues` object, the subscription only emits when a form submit event occurs, and only emits when using a `<form>` element

+### touched

+A store that updates when fields are marked as touched - contains an `Object` with key/value of `name` and `Boolean`, fields are added to the store as they receive a `focus` event

 ### validity